IDIOM CONNECTION

 better part of (something)

-I spent the better part of an hour trying to fix the vacuum cleaner.
+I spent the better part of an hour trying to fix my computer printer.

 better safe than sorry